 And like I was mentioning above about the Ultimax’s ability to create chest-thumping impact, certain live music like Pink Floyd and the kick drums in the Eagles live album Hell Freezes Over feel authentic and just… present.
 It changes the presentation of the music.

 My Klipsch RB62 bookshelf speakers claim they respond down to 40hz and are even ported, for instance.
 They don’t sound as anemic as little satellite speakers usually do, but they certainly lack any kind of bass impact in an open room.

 My system benefited greatly from the addition of all of the subwoofers I’ve used, and that was true even when I fiddled with undersized car subwoofer boxes inside.
 It got a lot better with custom boxes that were larger, thicker, and ported.
 And got better still with the Ultimax.

 I know I’ve been laying the praise on hard with this subwoofer and it’s not perfect.
 There are certainly others out there that can play louder and deeper — particularly the higher end models of SVS.
 But for a DIY-type setup at a more accessible budget, it’s a monster.

 My first real subwoofer was a Klipsch with about 350W RMS many years ago.
 Before the Ultimax, I’d been using other 10’s and 12’s with different amp configurations, usually 100W to 350W again.

-When I stepped up the power to 700W and then 1100W RMS I started getting that impact that just wasn’t happening before.
+When I stepped up the power to 700W and then 1100W RMS (using a Crown XLS 1002) I started getting that impact that just wasn’t happening before.
 I’ll make the point that I’m not saying one needs 1000W to create good bass.